 Dr Bobby Sethi - Senior Lecturer in Gas Turbine Combustion and Environmental Impact

-Dr Sethi is based in the Propulsion Engineering Centre.
+Dr Sethi is based in the Centre for Propulsion and Thermal Power Engineering.
 He is the coordinator of the ~€4m EU H2020 project Enabling Cryogenic Hydrogen-Based CO2-free Air Transport (ENABLEH2).
 The ENABLEH2 project consortium and industry advisory board comprise several key EU civil aviation stakeholders, including aircraft and propulsion system OEMs, airlines, an international airport, energy and power companies, aviation legislative bodies and universities.
 You can find out more from this video .

 Dr Devaiah Nalianda - Lecturer in Gas Turbine Engineering and Technology